 Incorporating raised beds into your garden is one way to keep things neat and tidy.
 It’s also a great way to improve access and make a design statement.
 That may be part of the reason that so many gardeners love raised beds: they bring a sense of harmony and order to your landscaping.

-After combing sources from the USA to Australia, we came up with a collection of inspiring designs for smaller spaces, made by professionals and DIYers alike.
+After combing sources from the USA to Australia, we came up with a collection of raised garden bed layout ideas for smaller spaces, made by professionals and DIYers alike.
 Each one addresses a particular challenge or goal, but the ultimate result is a thriving garden.

 Beautiful raised gardens to inspire